kadaster-labs/lock-unlock-docs/README.md

 # Lock Unlock project Onthologies

-This repo contains the onthologies used for the Lock-Unlock project: 'lock the data, unlock the potential'.
+This repo contains the onthologies used for the [Lock-Unlock Project](https://labs.kadaster.nl/cases/lockunlock): 'lock the data, unlock the potential'.

 Check out our research implementations of secured SPARQL endpoints and our testdata: